-The most common symptoms of COVID-19 are fever, a dry cough and shortness of breath.
-A sore throat and headache are other common elements.
+The most common symptoms of COVID-19 are fever, cough and shortness of breath.

-As anyone who has ever suffered through allergies, a common cold or a flu can tell you, those conditions share traits with COVID-19.
+As anyone who has ever suffered through allergies, a common cold or a flu can tell you, some of those conditions share traits with COVID-19.

 Allergies vs COVID-19